-- 9.2 The period of leave notice can either give the dates the employee wants to take leave or, if the child has not been born yet, it can state the number of days after birth that they want the leave to start and end. - 9.3 Leave must be taken in blocks of at least one week. - 9.4 If the employee's period of leave notice gives a single continuous block of SPL, then they will be entitled to take the leave set out in the notice. - 9.5 If the employee's period of leave notice requests split periods of SPL, with periods of work in between, the Trust will consider the request as set out in paragraph 10, below. - 9.6 Employees can give up to three period of leave notices.
-This may enable them to take up to three separate blocks of SPL (although if they give a notice to vary or cancel a period of leave this will in most cases count as a further period of leave notice; see paragraph 11).
+- 10.1 Having opted into the SPL system, employees must book their leave by giving the Trust a period of leave notice.
+This may be given at the same time as the opt-in notice or later, provided it is at least eight weeks before the start of SPL. - 10.2 The period of leave notice can either give the dates the employee wants to take leave or, if the child has not been born yet, it can state the number of days after birth that they want the leave to start and end. - 10.3 Leave must be taken in blocks of at least one week. - 10.4 If the employee's period of leave notice gives a single continuous block of SPL, then they will be entitled to take the leave set out in the notice. - 10.5 If the employee's period of leave notice requests split periods of SPL, with periods of work in between, the Trust will consider the request as set out in paragraph 11, below. - 10.6 Employees can give up to three period of leave notices throughout the year.
+This may enable them to take up to three separate blocks of SPL (although if they give a notice to vary or cancel a period of leave this will in most cases count as a further period of leave notice; see paragraph 12).

-10. Procedure For Requesting Split Periods Of SPL
+11 Procedure For Requesting Split Periods Of SPL

-- 10.1 In general, a period of leave notice should set out a single continuous block of leave.
+- 11.1 In general, a period of leave notice should set out a single continuous block of leave.
 The Trust may be willing to consider a period of leave notice where the SPL is split into shorter periods with periods of work in between.
-It is best for employees to discuss this with their line manager and HR in good time before formally submitting their period of leave notice. - 10.2 If an employee wants to request split periods of SPL, they must set out the requested pattern of leave in the period of leave notice.
+It is best for employees to discuss this with their line manager and HR in good time before formally submitting their period of leave notice. - 11.2 If an employee wants to request split periods of SPL, they must set out the requested pattern of leave in the period of leave notice.
 The Trust will either agree to the request or start a two-week discussion period.
 At the end of that period, we will confirm any agreed arrangements in writing.
 If we have not reached agreement, the employee will be entitled to take the full amount of requested SPL as one continuous block, starting on the start date given in their notice (for example, if an employee requests three separate periods of four weeks each, they will be combined into one 12-week period of leave).
-Alternatively, the employee may: - (a) choose a new start date (which must be at least eight weeks after the date the notice requesting split periods of leave was submitted), and tell the Trust within five days of the end of the two-week discussion period; or - (b) withdraw the notice and tell the Trust within two days of the end of the two-week discussion period (in which case it will not be counted as a period of leave notice, and the employee may submit a new one if they choose).
+Alternatively, the employee may:

+- a) choose a new start date (which must be at least eight weeks after the date the notice requesting split periods of leave was submitted), and tell the Trust within five days of the end of the two-week discussion period; or - b) withdraw the notice and tell the Trust within two days of the end of the two-week discussion period (in which case it will not be counted as a period of leave notice, and the employee may submit a new one if they choose).

-11. Changing the dates or cancelling SPL
+12 Changing the dates or cancelling SPL